Bathroom Design Details You Can't Ignore

-Granted, a bathroom doesn't have as many opportunities for incorporating fabric as say, a living room.
-Which is why you should jump at the chance to use fabric where you can.
-Gorgeous window treatments will take a bathroom to the next level.
-If you're looking to make the fabric upgrade on a dime, do it with a shower curtain.
-(You'll find plenty of show-stopping options without any sticker shock.)
+Although a bathroom doesn't have as many opportunities for incorporating fabric as say, a living room, it can be an easy way to add pattern and texture.
+Gorgeous bathroom window treatments will take your space to the next level.
+If you're looking for a fabric upgrade on a dime, do it with a shower curtain.
+You'll find plenty of showstopping options without any sticker shock.

 Your bathroom cabinets work hard to hide beauty products and other clutter.
-Advance your vanity beyond basic with a little extra design oomph.
-Think gorgeous hardware, an eye-catching color, or architectural overlays.
-Pick a vanity that keys off your bathroom's design aesthetic for a unified look, or branch out into something that juxtaposes the vibe of your bath, for an eclectic look.
+Advance your vanity beyond basic with a little extra design oomph—think gorgeous hardware, an eye-catching color, or architectural overlays.
+Pick a vanity that keys off your bathroom's design aesthetic for a unified look, or branch out into something that juxtaposes the vibe of your bath for an eclectic look.

-With nearly infinite color, material and designs available, customizing a shower with tile has never been easier.
+With nearly infinite color, material, and designs available, customizing a shower with tile has never been easier.
 For a bathroom shower idea that'll save you money, outfit most of the shower in a simple, affordable tile, but pull out all the stops with an accent tile.
 Apply your accent tile to the back wall of the shower or in a single border that wraps around the shower walls.

-Even the simplest of vanities and sinks can be elevated with a beautiful faucet, whether you love the intricate, vintage look of a bridge style faucet, or the sleek, contemporary lines of a streamlined model.
+Even the simplest of bathroom vanities and sinks can be elevated with a beautiful faucet, whether you love the intricate, vintage look of a bridge-style faucet, or the sleek, contemporary lines of a streamlined model.
 Swapping out a faucet is a relatively simple DIY task, as long as you are putting it in the same spot.
 If you want to move the sink entirely or add new water lines, it's best to call a plumber.

-Storage is a bathroom essential and when you can find ways to incorporate more of it, you'll fall in love with your bathroom over and over again.
-Here, a built-in bench in a small alcove adds extra storage, without obstructing the natural light the windows offer.
+Bathroom storage is essential, and when you can find ways to incorporate more of it, you'll fall in love with your bathroom over and over again.
+Here, a built-in bench in a small alcove adds extra storage without obstructing the natural light the windows offer.
 Wicker baskets slide underneath the bathroom built-in to hold extra linens or toiletries.

-If you're looking for another place to squeeze in more storage?
-On the counter of a double vanity.
-If you find all that extra counterspace is going to waste, but you could really use more storage, consider a countertop cabinet positioned between the sinks.
-Compromise with a cabinet that's shallower than the countertop depth, which still leaves some counterspace.
+If you're looking for another place to squeeze in more bathroom storage, look to the counter of a double vanity.
+If you find all that extra counter space is going to waste, but you could really use more storage, consider countertop bathroom cabinets positioned between the sinks.
+Compromise with a cabinet that's shallower than the countertop depth, which still leaves some counter space.

 Tile remains one of the best options for bathroom floors thanks to its water resistance.
-But don't let your floors be a blank slate -- a gorgeous tile pattern adds interest underfoot.
-Bonus points if the floors have an artistic mix of tones, colors and tile shapes.
+But don't let your floors be a blank slate—a gorgeous tile pattern adds interest underfoot to this bathroom interior.
+Bonus points if the floors have an artistic mix of tones, colors, and tile shapes.

-Taking the sink above the countertop and you'll take your bathroom's style up a notch.
+Install your sink above the countertop and you'll take your bathroom's style up a notch.
 Vessel sinks come in a variety of sizes, shapes, and materials, and add a sculptural element to a bathroom's design.
 This bathroom design features a single vessel sink with two sculptural faucets for statement style in a shared space.

 Bathroom mirror ideas are almost endless.
-Round, oval, and even scalloped -- mirrors come in a variety of shapes, so you don't have to settle for a boring rectangle.
+Round, oval, and even scalloped—mirrors come in a variety of shapes, so you don't have to settle for a boring rectangle.
 Here, Venetian-style mirrors add elegance to a cottage-style bathroom.
 Try a mosaic of smaller mirrors or opt for one large statement mirror than spans two sinks.

-Claw-foot bathtubs are a gorgeous addition in their own right, but beautifully appointed feet are the icing on the cake.
+Clawfoot bathtubs are a gorgeous addition in their own right, but beautifully appointed feet are the icing on the cake.
 A handsome tub filler also elevates a freestanding bathtub.
 An over-the-tub caddy is a smart bathroom design detail that lets you sip and read while you soak.

 Yes, you can use wallpaper in your bathroom decor ideas.
 A bold wall color is a good choice, but a unique wallpaper is a next-level design choice.
-Keeping the rest of the elements simple and tailored results in a look that's impactful, but not garish.
+Keeping the rest of the elements simple and tailored results in a look that's impactful but not garish.
 This is also a chance to play with colors and patterns you might hesitate to commit to in a larger space.

 "The more, the merrier" applies to tile in a bathroom.
 Using two or more types of tile creates visual contrast.
 Use tiles in different scales, materials or shapes, but include a unifying element, such as color, that will help the tiles harmonize.

-With all the sconces, pendants and fixtures out there, settling for basic lighting is a missed opportunity for some serious style.
+With all the sconces, pendants and fixtures out there, settling for basic bathroom lighting is a missed opportunity for some serious style.
 Because good lighting is so essential in a bathroom, it's important to not sacrifice functionality.
-Even though a bathroom is small, be sure to include ambient light (overall, indirect lighting that illuminates broadly), as well as task lighting (illuminates work areas, such as around the vanity).
+Although bathrooms are often small, be sure to include ambient light (overall, indirect lighting that illuminates broadly), as well as task lighting (lighting that illuminates work areas, such as around the vanity).
 Use accent lighting (track lights and adjustable recessed lights) to highlight architecture or other elements in the room.

 It's worth it to pay attention to bathroom details in a shower.
-A built-in seat, spa-like showerheads, and even pebble tile on the floor take the shower from a purely functional feature to an all-out experience.
+A built-in seat, spa-like rain showerheads, and even pebble floor tiles take a shower from a purely functional feature to an all-out experience.
 A column of recessed shelves with their own peek of accent tile provides a spot to store shampoos and soap at reach.

 Backsplashes aren't just for kitchens—try them as a bathroom decor idea.
 Add a band of tile behind your faucet for an extra dose of interest.
 If the rest of your walls are tiled, use a contrasting material in this spot so the feature stands out.

-Unique hardware adds extra polish to cabinetry and vanities.
+Unique hardware adds extra polish to bathroom cabinets and vanities.
 And it's a detail you can update without a full-on bathroom remodel.
 Often, you can easily replace standard, existing hardware with knobs or pulls more tailored to your tastes.